Graduate Teacher Certificate (GTC)

 Teaching Assistant Orientation

 Teaching Assistant Orientation (TAOr) for new GTAs is conducted in the fall semester on the Wednesday prior to the first week of classes.
-Students looking to meet the criteria for the GTC may either attend the all-campus TAOr, which is facilitated by CIE, or an equivalent program offered in the department in which they hold their teaching appointment.
-GTAs who did not attend TAOr prior to their first semester of teaching should contact CIE in order to register for a future orientation experience or additional workshops.
+Students looking to meet the criteria for the GTC may either attend the all-campus TAOr, which is facilitated by CIE, or an equivalent program offered in the department in which they hold their teaching appointment (the orientation must cover an equivalent amount of teaching topics).
+GTAs who did not attend TAOr prior to their first semester of teaching should contact CIE in order to register for a future orientation experience or enroll in additional workshops.

 Teacher Development Activities

-The GTA must complete a minimum of six hours of instructional workshops, classes or seminars (beyond the pre-semester teaching assistant orientation).
+The GTA must complete a minimum of nine hours of instructional workshops, classes or seminars (beyond the pre-semester teaching assistant orientation).

 Classroom Observation with Consultative Feedback and Self-Analyses